 Y : [10*PVIFA (20,4) + Y*PVIF (20,5)] = $100,00,000

 Deferred Lease Rental

-Here, the period of lease rentals does not start as soon as both the parties enter into a leasing agreement.
+Here, the period of lease rentals does not start as soon as both parties enter into a leasing agreement.
 But there is a fixed interval after which the lease rentals are charged.
 This benefits the lessee.
 He has to not incur the expense immediately as he takes assets in hand.
-Also when there is a long Gestation period of the benefit that lessee receives through the use of the asset, this method is very useful.
-The formula to calculate lease rentals under this method as per our illustration would be, Denoting Y as equated lease rentals charged in years 3-5.
+Also, when there is a long Gestation period of the benefit that the lessee receives through the use of the asset, this method is very useful.
+The formula to calculate lease rentals under this method, as per our illustration, would be Denoting Y as equated lease rentals charged in years 3-5.

 Y: $100,00,000 = Y * PVIF (20,3) + Y * PVIF ( 20,4 ) + Y * PVIF (20,5).

 One can choose any structure to suit the lessee & lessor with mutual understanding.
-This flexibility is not possible in the debt servicing model of the traditional loan; institutional borrowings, etc. Such loans have to be typically repaid over a specific number of instalments resulting in heavy debt servicing burden in the earlier years of the business, whereas the business my actually generate substantial cash flows in later years.1
+This flexibility is not possible in the debt servicing model of the traditional loan, institutional borrowings, etc. Such loans have to be typically repaid over a specific number of installments resulting in heavy debt servicing burden in the earlier years of the business.
+In contrast, the business may actually generate substantial cash flows in later years.